siraben/website/_posts/2020-02-25-translating_cl.md

 instruction, we have to go through the entire codebase to handle the extra case, this is the infamous _expression problem_.
 Fortunately, much work has been carried out in attempting to resolve this, with one promising approach being the _tagless final approach_.
-That is can express `addi`, `subi` and more using a typeclass, rather than a data declaration?
+That is, can express we `addi`, `subi` and more using a typeclass, rather than a data declaration?
 The answer is a resounding yes.

 # A macro is a tagless final encoding!
 ```haskell